-

 - Property committee processes (property inspections etc)

-From the records it should be easy to see what is or is not yet cleared of asbestos.
+Use information from all surveys and demolition/refurbishment/maintenance work to record what is or is not yet cleared of asbestos.

 What records should include